 - New approaches to outbreak surveillance and monitoring

 - New pathogen discovery

-- Outbreak modeling
+- Outbreak modeling and forecasting

 - Outbreak response and control